Safeguarding changes using the plan-execute pattern

 3. The developer verifies that the changes look sound.

-4. The developer executes "terraform apply" to actually apply the changes.
+4. The developer executes "terraform apply" to actually execute the changes.

-The key safeguard is that Terraform doesn’t directly apply the changes but first creates a plan to transition the current state to the desired one, allowing the user to review and approve the plan.
-This ensures that the developer can verify the changes are as intended, catching any undesired effects early.1
+The key safeguard is that Terraform doesn’t directly execute the changes but first creates a plan to transition the current state to the desired one, allowing the user to review and approve the plan.
+This ensures that the developer can verify the changes are as intended, catching any undesired effects early.

 Some more examples:

-• Checkout pages are basically an update plan - they show you what you’ll buy, the amount of money to be deducted, where to send it, etc. One can read through all this before hitting the "buy" (or rather "apply") button.
+• Checkout pages use the plan-execute pattern - they show you what you’ll buy, the amount of money to be deducted, where to send it, etc. One can read through all this before hitting the "buy" (or rather "execute") button.

-• A git diff is an update plan - it shows you the changes that you are about to commit.
+• A git diff is a plan-execute pattern - it shows you the changes that you are about to commit.

-• A file deletion dialog is an update plan - it often shows how many files will be deleted and asks you to confirm.
+• A file deletion dialog is a plan-execute pattern - it often shows how many files will be deleted and asks you to confirm.

 An example: say you are working on the system for a supermarket chain and the prices for each product are shown on a tiny screen that is controlled by a centralized server, which gets the prices from a database.
 The prices are updated quite often, but sadly still in a manual way as the supermarkets’ fast paced environment never allowed them to address tech debt.
 To update the prices, someone has to upload a CSV file with two columns: product_id, price.
-Let’s model this with an update plan to make sure that the price for frozen pizza is always correct.
-I’ll use Go in the following example, because it's a great language.
+Let’s model this with a plan-execute pattern to make sure that the price for frozen pizza is always correct.
+I’ll use Go in the following code examples.

 type Product struct {